mabreyes/adserver-tutorial/README.md

 The assigned ad campaign is exposed on the zone of the publisher.

 ## How Does it Collect Ad Statistics

-Impressions are collected when the publisher request for the ad campaign.
+Impressions are collected when the publisher requests the ad campaign.
 Clicks are collected when the audience clicks on the banner ad.

-The way to collect clicks is by generating a redirect URL, pass through to the ad server address when a audience clicks on the ad banner image, collect the clicks from the ad campaign, and then redirect the audience to the landing page of the ad.
+The way to collect clicks is by generating a redirect URL, passing through to the ad server address when an audience clicks on the ad banner image, collecting the clicks from the ad campaign, and then redirecting the audience to the landing page of the ad.

 Code sample
 ```javascript